 You can also check the uptime using the command-line.

-Systeminfo is a command which lists general information about the Windows system.
+Systeminfo is a command that lists general information about the Windows system.
 It lists the last boot time of Windows.
-We will need to manually calculate how much time has passed until now.
+We will need to manually calculate how much time has passed so far.

 Open command prompt by going to Run –> cmd and run the following command: